jack-storytailor/StorytailorOrigins/README_EN.md

 (English version | [Русская версия](https://github.com/jack-storytailor/StorytailorOrigins/blob/master/README_RU.md))

 ## Logline
-A programmer, who had dreamed all his life of becoming a screenwriter, quit his job in the fifteenth year of his career, wrote his own programming language, and now writes scripts using it.
+A programmer, who had dreamed all his life of becoming a screenwriter, quit his job in the fifteenth year of his career, wrote his own programming language, and now writes screenplays using it.

 ## Ordinary World
 Everyone wants to become programmers and regrets not having become one.